RockstarLang/rockstar/spec.md

 Rockstar developers are not into that whole [brevity thing](https://www.urbandictionary.com/define.php?term=Brevity%20Thing).

 ```
+(Initialise Tommy = 1337)
-Tommy was a lean mean wrecking machine.  (initialises Tommy with the value 14487)
+Tommy was a big bad brother.
 ```

 ### Variables